pgfisico/pi-project-simon/programming-buttons.md

 1. Turn off the LED corresponding to the button that was released

-In order to identify what colour a button corresponds to, create a function named `get_colour_for_button`, below the `get_led_for_colour` function, that requires a single argument named `button`.
-This function will take a button as an argument and return the integer colour value that the button corresponds to.
-Remember that you defined the colour values when writing the pattern code.

-After implementing the `get_colour_for_button` function, use the `get_colour_for_button` and `get_led_for_colour` functions to make `button_pressed` and `button_released` turn the corresponding LED on and off as described above.
-Don't worry about checking if the button matches the pattern yet.
-This is included in a later step.
+Make `button_pressed` and `button_released` turn the corresponding LED on and off as described above.
+Don't worry about checking if the button matches the pattern yet; this is included in a later step.

 ## Testing